 The scorpion is a creature that is respected and feared.
 The image of this predatory arachnid has inspired countless tattoos and has long been favored by those on the fringes of society, making them look tough and serving as a warning that they are not to be messed with.
 That said, scorpion tattoos have become mainstream, and while they can still have a rebellious feel, you can make your design unique and meaningful.
 This includes adding other images to your piece, such as flowers.
 This will provide a nice contrast between the power and sexuality of the scorpion and the growth and beauty of the bloom.

 34. Meaningful American Traditional Tattoo

 There are few styles as fun as the American Traditional tattoo.
-These pieces are easily recognizable because of bold color, limited shading, and thick black lines.
+These pieces are easily recognizable because of their bold color, limited shading, and thick black lines.
 Each design also has a very distinct look, and these designs are often created using specific themes, most notably nautical or zoomorphic.
 Depending on the image you choose, your tattoo will have a variety of meanings.
-For example, the anchor, which is associated with stability, calm, and strength.
+For example, the anchor is associated with stability, calm, and strength.
 This is a fantastic choice for body art that you want to stand out as it is often unmissable.
 It works well on the arms and legs, or you can pick somewhere even more daring, like the neck or hand.

 35. Meaningful Music Note Tattoo

 Music is meaningful to all of us in different ways.
 It can move us, inspire us, and can calm us.
 Your choice can be of anything, including a single music note, a sheet of music, or it could be lyrics or an instrument.
 Music tattoos are associated with memory and can take you back to a time when you were happy.
 Perhaps there is something from your childhood you want to remember with a music tattoo?
 Or maybe your design is dedicated to overcoming pain and loss.
 Regardless of what you choose, this is one of the most beautiful and personal choices for body art and can say a lot about the wearer.